CJonM/Chemical-Information-Webscraper/README.md

 # Chemical-Information-Webscraper
-Webscrapers for completing informations of chemicals (name, SMILES, etc.).
+Webscrapers for completing missing informations of chemicals (name, SMILES, etc.) in excel sheets.